AGM-62 Walleye

 The AGM-62 Walleye is a television-guided glide bomb which was produced by Martin Marietta and used by the United States Armed Forces from the 1960s-1990s.
+The Walleye I had a 825 lb (374 kg) high-explosive warhead; the later Walleye II "Fat Albert" version had a 2,000 pound warhead and the ability to replace that with a W72 nuclear warhead.

-Most had a 250 lb (113 kg) high-explosive warhead; some had a nuclear warhead.
-The designation of the Walleye as an "air-to-ground missile" is a misnomer, as it is an unpowered bomb with guidance avionics, similar to the more modern GBU-15.
-The Walleye was superseded by the AGM-65 Maverick.
+The AGM designation of the Walleye as an "air-to-ground missile" is a misnomer, as it is an unpowered bomb with guidance avionics, similar to the more modern GBU-15.
+The Walleye was superseded by the AGM-65 Maverick, which did include a rocket motor and was thus a missile.